|SIYE Time:12:24 on 13th August 2022|

 ‘We’re not bad once you get to know us, and you’ve probably given me enough to keep the local busybody happy for a while,’ I replied quietly.

-‘The big dark-haired woman who didn’t like my bike?’
+‘Is that the big dark-haired woman who didn’t like my bike?’
 Harry asked.

 ‘Mary,’ I said, nodding.